awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-amplify-domain.md

 Name of the domain\.

 `DomainStatus`  <a name="DomainStatus-fn::getatt"></a>
-Status fo the Domain Association\.
+Status for the Domain Association\.

 `EnableAutoSubDomain`  <a name="EnableAutoSubDomain-fn::getatt"></a>
-Not currently supported by AWS CloudFormation\.
+Specifies whether the automated creation of subdomains for branches is enabled\.

 `StatusReason`  <a name="StatusReason-fn::getatt"></a>
 Reason for the current status of the domain\.